 MP for Birmingham Erdington

-“A party-loyal Labour MP who has briefly rebelled on end-of-life care amendments.”
+“A centre-left Labour MP with high party loyalty and a health-focused agenda, who has occasionally rebelled on terminally ill end-of-life amendments.”

-Paulette Hamilton is the Labour (Co-op) MP for Birmingham Erdington, first elected in March 2022.
-She currently serves on the Health and Social Care Committee and the Modernisation Committee, with prior parliamentary experience on committees related to health, housing and urban issues.
+Paulette Hamilton is a Labour (Co-op) MP for Birmingham Erdington, first elected in 2022.
+She currently serves on the Health and Social Care Committee, the Modernisation Committee, and since March 2026 on the Courts and Tribunals Bill committee.
+Details of her professional background before entering Parliament are not provided in the available data.

-She has 18 declared financial interests: 12 entries under Employment and earnings – ad hoc payments, 4 entries under Employment and earnings, and 2 under Miscellaneous.
+Declared financial interests total 19 entries: 13 in Employment and earnings - Ad hoc payments, 4 in Employment and earnings, and 2 in Miscellaneous.

 Generated 21 February 2026